VikParuchuri/vikparuchuri.com/source/_posts/2013-06-18-creating-a-wordpress-single-or-multisite-install-using-cloudformation-and-ansible.markdown

     - deployment
     - wordpress
     - python
-published: false
+published: true
 ---

 Intro
 -------------------------

-You may have noticed that this site recently changed over from blogger to wordpress.
-I made this change for a lot of reasons, which I will get into in more depth in a subsequent post.
+I recently had to create some sites quickly.
+After evaluating a few options, setting up a wordpress multisite seemed like a good option.

 In order to make this change, I setup a wordpress multisite installation with domain mapping.
 A multisite installation is when one wordpress install lets you run multiple websites.
 I like multisite because it enables me to flexibly manage multiple websites with less duplication of effort than a single wordpress installation for each website would allow me.

 Wordpress multisite normally works with subdomains (ie mail.google.com), but I combined the multisite mode with [domain mapping](http://wordpress.org/plugins/wordpress-mu-domain-mapping/) to enable top-level domains to be used for each sub-site (so, we have vikparuchuri.com).

-This post will be kind of a meta-post, where I go into the details of how I set the site up.
 I am not a sysadmin by trade (what am I by trade, anyways?), but some new tools make it really simple to build repeatable configurations.
 I can't stress the repeatable part enough.
 If you setup an installation "by hand" and run a lot of manual system commands, it will be extremely hard to reproduce if you need to run another site, or if you want to backup and re-initialize your site with different hardware.
 It may take more initial work to make something repeatable, but it is well worth doing.

 Feel free to contact me if you have any questions about this process.
 Note that these steps have been tested only on Ubuntu 12.10.
 It will most likely work with windows, but some steps may need to be modified.